slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 ## Step 4.
 Analytics & Visualization

 ## Step 4.1: Process and analyze SDUD data (Persona: Pro Data Scientist, Data Architect)
-First, you will build the retrospective analysis using the SDUD data.
+First, you will build the retrospective analysis.
 The objective is to process and analyze the SDUD data to identify any drug prescription trends.
-Azure Databricks will be first used to handle these large datasets with the latest Spark capabilities.
+Azure Databricks will be used first to handle these large datasets with the latest Spark capabilities.

 1. Launch the Databricks workspace (via Azure portal > Databricks > Launch workspace > Workspace web URL)
 2. Go to `Clusters`.
 Create a cluster with the following variables: (TBD)